OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/external-idp/external-idp-lifetime.md

     ![New local administrator](images/new-localadmin-lt.png)

+Once you add the local administrator, you can log in using `<domain>/LifeTimeSDK/Internal_Login.aspx?`.

 ### Clearing built-in password credentials

 You can clear a user’s built-in password credentials in one of the following ways.
 Doing this prevents users from using the fallback authentication.